-Children today with one sided weakness (Hemiparesis) are challenged in using both hands together.
+Children with upper extremity hemiplegia are challenged in using both hands together.
 This results in an inability to function at the same level as their peers causing frustration in completing simple tasks like eating, self care, and play.

-To address these challenges, Powerhouse Therapy utilizes the concepts of Constraint Induced Movement therapy.
-CI therapy is a family of treatments that teach the brain to "rewire" itself.
-Over 150 published studies support the use of CI therapy and research has shown that this intensive model is 6 times more effective than traditional therapy.
+To address these challenges, Powerhouse Therapy utilizes the concepts of Constraint Induced Movement therapy (CIMT). and Bimanual Training.
+CIMT is a family of treatments that teach the brain to "rewire" itself.
+Over 150 published studies support the use of CIMT and research has shown that this intensive model is substantially more effective than traditional therapy.

-Individual Therapy Program: 3 week treatment sessions, 5 days per week from 3-6 hours daily.
+3-week treatment sessions, 5 days per week from 3-6 hours daily, depending on age.

 The goal with each child is to improve their quality of movement and amount of use of the affected arm and hand in activities of daily living.
 Improvements may include: